 I used Booking.com to book all of my accommodation in Japan and the best thing about Booking.com is its flexible booking options so you could always book and reserve accommodation now and change it nearer the time if you see something cheaper with no cancellation costs!

-Fly into One City and Out of Another.
+14. Fly into One City and Out of Another

 I flew into Kansai Airport which serves Osaka, Kyoto and Kobe City and flew out of Tokyo Airport.
 This really saved me money (and time), not only on the actual flights as it was cheaper for me to fly from Taiwan to Osaka than Taiwan to Tokyo but also because it meant I didn’t have to go back on myself.

-For some reason the idea of taking a free walking tour did not occur to me until the last day of my trip in Japan, however, Japan does offer lots of free walking tours especially in the Cities of Tokyo and Osaka so be sure to look into these when you arrive.
+Japan offers lots of free walking tours especially in the Cities of Tokyo and Osaka so be sure to look into these when you arrive as they really are great free things to do in Japan!

 Getting a Sim Card in Japan is pretty expensive compared to so many other Countries and is not a way to save money in Japan.